Throckmorton69420/Rad/README.md

 This project uses a modern serverless architecture designed for robust, asynchronous background processing:

 -   **Frontend**: Vite + React + TypeScript, deployed on Vercel.
 -   **Backend Solver**: Python (Flask + Google OR-Tools), containerized and deployed on Google Cloud Run.
+The solver runs in a background thread, allowing the API to respond immediately.
 -   **Database**: Supabase (PostgreSQL) for storing resources, solver jobs, and user data.
--   **Task Queue**: Google Cloud Tasks for reliably triggering long-running solver jobs asynchronously.
--   **API Layer**: Vercel Serverless Functions act as a bridge between the frontend and the backend task queue.
+-   **API Layer**: Vercel Serverless Functions act as a bridge, receiving requests from the frontend and making secure, authenticated calls directly to the backend solver.

 ## Setup Instructions